 Cost-per-hire is arguably the most important metric for talent analytics.
 Knowing your cost-per-hire is important because when you know your cost-per-hire, you can better determine where to invest your recruiting budget.
 These strategic recruiting decisions can potentially save your company money and attract better candidates.

 Because so many factors go into recruiting, it can be difficult to calculate an accurate cost-per-hire across your organisation.
 In our Glassdoor eBook, Talent Analytics For Dummies, Glassdoor Special Edition, we share this formula for calculating recruitment costs.

-Here’s how to calculate your cost-per-hire:
+Here’s how to calculate your cost-per-hire (CPH) for new employees:

-3. Compare your cost-per-hire against source of hire.
+3. Compare your CPH against source of hire.
 This information gives you a better picture of which job advertising outlets work best.
 For accuracy in tracking source of hire, we recommend using technology-based tracking features, such as those embedded in an ATS.

 For more tips and ideas on how to optimise hiring costs and get the most out of talent analytics, download our eBook Talent Analytics For Dummies today!